-If you’re a fan of barbell bench press, the first thing you want to do is swap this exercise using dumbbells.
+If you’re a fan of barbell bench presses, the first thing you want to do is swap this exercise using dumbbells.
 When you use dumbbells, it forces you to command each side individually.

-Try to move the dumbbells simultaneously when you do the training, so you don’t have to rely on one side stronger than the other.
+Try to move the dumbbells simultaneously when you do the training so you don’t have to rely on one side being stronger than the other.

-The number one reason for this problem is failing to keep the shoulder fixed in place when performing the bench press.
+The first reason for this problem is failing to keep the shoulder fixed when performing the bench press.
 Suppose you struggle with the pectus excavatum asymmetrical chest.
 In that case, you will probably feel more pump on one side of your chest and shoulder.